ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/elasticsearch-etl-task.markdown

 !["Test Results Tab"](images/elasticsearch-test-results.png "Test Results Tab")

     1. **Test Results Tab**
-       Displays the commands that the task would send the Elsticsearch index.
+       Displays the commands that the task would send Elsticsearch.
     2. **Elasticsearch Index**
        The index the commands and data are sent to.
     3. [_delete_by_query](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-delete-by-query.html) Segment
-       With a list of IDs by which the index would locate and remove existing documents.
+       With a list of IDs by which Elasticsearch would locate and remove existing documents.
        Deleting existing document versions is **optional**, enable [Insert Only](../../../../studio/database/tasks/ongoing-tasks/elasticsearch-etl-task#elasticsearch-indexes) to prevent the task from sending `_delete_by_query` commands.
     4. [_bulk ](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-bulk.html) Segment
-       With a list of document objects, each with data extracted from RavenDB and an ID the index can store it by.
+       With a list of document objects, each with data extracted from RavenDB and an ID that Elasticsearch stores it by.

 {PANEL/}